Success Stories of the Top 5 Hospitality Startups

 Revenue (approx.): USD 93.1 Million

-When most travelers still used traditional agents, Yatra helped move reservations to a digital platform with an emphasis on convenience, ease of use, and all-inclusive services.
+Yatra was among the early entrants in India's online travel sector.
+When most travellers still relied on traditional travel agents, Yatra moved reservations to a digital platform built around convenience, ease of use, and comprehensive services.

 5. Goibibo